Use this setting to control the default account expiration date (if any) for new Subscribers.

 At that time, the subscriber should be prompted to log into your Omnilert service account to renew their subscription.

 If including a web link, we recommend using a link shortener to make sure the link is mobile-friendly.
+Typically this will be the URL of your Subscriber Portal.

 The Email Log To: setting can be used to have Omnilert send a daily log of reminders sent via email.